RobolinkInc/doc-v2/docs/codrone-mini/blockly/Senior/04-Sensors/01-get-angle.md

 ##### Description

-This function gets the **roll, pitch, and yaw angles** from the gyrometer sensor.
+This function returns the **roll, pitch, and yaw angles** from the gyroscope.
+The 0 angle is set when pairing.

 ##### Parameters